m273d15/img_by_hand/README.md

-# Create a Docker image manually
+# Create a Docker image by hand

 When I started with docker my intuitive idea of what an image is was:
 *An image is a blue print of a container.
 It is similar to a stopped VM image.*